 When comparing different beach venues, you’ll start noticing those differences.
 Some ocean-lovers are happy with any coastline or perhaps the one closest to home.
 Others are searching for the one that takes their breath away.

-Sherwood Forest Beach is our most popular beach.
+Sherwood Forest Beach is our most popular beach wedding location.
 It’s previously been named the best beach in America for its long stretch of turquoise ocean, ultra-soft sand, ironwood tree forest, Manana (the “island” to the left), and the mountains.
 The ultimate in scenic variety for stunning wedding photos!

 Think about photo opportunities for your location.
 While your ceremony is the essential part of the day, you’ll likely want some fantastic photos before, during, and after, so try to envision what the entire area will look like.